lplatzman/SFA-algorithm-for-2D-diameter/README.md

 Their paper is entitled *A simple approximation algorithm for the diameter of a set of points in an Euclidean plane*.
 Accordingly, we have named our version of their algorithm SFA, for Simpler, Faster and Approximate.

-More details of the algorithm can be found on the [Analysis page](/Analysis.md).
+More details of the algorithm can be found on the [Technical Reference](/Technical-reference.md).